 When you start the game, you can choose from three campaign options or six 'quick' campaigns, where you have to accomplish a goal within a certain period of time.
-After chosing your side (USA, Japan, or Both) you will be briefed on the current status with a friendly, helpful set of screens, and then the game starts.
-Thanks to this being a Windows game, there is an online help menu that will tell you how to play the game in easy words.
+After chosing your side (USA, Japan, or Both) you will be briefed on the current status and then the game starts.
+Thanks to this being a Windows game, there is an easy-to-use online help menu that will tell you how to play.

 In P.T.O.
-II, you are in command of your countries Naval forces.
+II, you are in command of your country's Naval forces.
 Your main objective, of course, is to defeat the other nation.
-You do this by attacking bases belonging to the other side (with troops), sinking the other sides' navy, and strangling their economic output.
+You do this by attacking bases (with troops), sinking the other sides' navy, and strangling their economic output.
 Each month you also have three short-term objectives that you usually have to work with the Army on to accomplish, such as taking one island while defending another.
-If you do well each month with your objectives, you get more presitge and power at the monthly conference, explained later.
+If you do well each month with your objectives, you get more prestige and power at the monthly conference, explained later.

 Battles are handled abstractly (you can only choose the main objective or give orders like Steer or Attack this ship, and then watch the results), so P.T.O.
 II is more of a strategy game than a realistic wargame.
-Each day you have two phases -- the Plan Phase where you plan your moves, and the Move Phase where you can give updated orders and move your units.
+Each day you have two phases – the Plan Phase where you plan your moves, and the Move Phase where you can give updated orders and move your units.
 Some actions and commands will only be available on one phase or the other.
-After the both Phases have passed, you will see any battles being waged, and then the next day starts.
-There are numerous things you can do each day, such as organize a new fleet, change around the ships in it, order Marines to enter transports, or plan an air strike on the Naval Base at Tokyo.
+After both Phases have passed, you will see any battles being waged, and then the next day starts.
+There are numerous things you can do each day, such as organize a new fleet, change the ships in it around, order Marines to enter transports, or plan an air strike on the Naval Base at Tokyo.
 You can also design and build new ships, order new facilities to be built at bases, and assign new commanders.
 Other things you can do include changing production lines to build new types of airplanes, sending air units to the front line, or transport supplies to front line bases.
-As the commander of your countries Naval forces, you only have control over the elements of the military that the navy controls -- land, air, and sea.
+As the naval commander you obviosuly only have control over the elements of the military that the navy controls – on land, in the air, and at sea.
 You can work with the army, such as allowing army troops to board your transports.

 Unfortunately, there are problems with the game, most of them being inherit with the platform itself.
 KOEI's PC ports of games were usually inferior to those found on home consoles, and PTO II is no exception.
-The graphics look alright but are lacking in sharpness or the color scheme.
-The game goes kinda fast on a modern system, and the controls are akward, easy to get used to but requring a lot of work sometimes just to do a simple command.
-What's worse is that the music is missing out of this CD Rip, and trust me, the music in this game is GREAT and very fitting.
+The graphics look alright but are lacking in sharpness or in colors.
+The game runs kinda fast on a modern system, and the controls are awkward, easy to get used to but requring a lot of work sometimes just to issue a simple command.

 The Super Nintendo version of P.T.O.
-II has so much more then this PC version does.
-You can actually play the battles, for instance, instead of just seeing it abstractly.
+II has so much more than this PC version does.
+You can actually play the battles, for instance, instead of them being abstract.
 The music is wonderful, the controls are easier, and the game is more difficult with an even better AI.
 In the SNES version, you can only design/build new ships and planes at the end of the month, and the card game is easier to play.
-I have never played the Saturn version, but from what I hear, is even better still, with actuall video clips to spice up the game.
-However, it's rather hard to find, and no current emulator can emulate the Saturn correctly on a computer.
+I have never played the Saturn version, but from what I hear, it's even better still, with actual video clips to spice up the game.

 My advice?
 If you are looking for a fun and mostly-realistic strategy/simulation game of the Pacific War, and don't care if you don't directly control the battles, then check this game out.
 Once you get over and ignore the shortcomings, and the inital difficulty curve, you will find a great game here.
-If you REALLY like the game, though, and want the full experience, find the SNES game or download the ROM if the ethical issues don't bother you.
+If you REALLY like the game, though, and want the full experience, find the SNES or Saturn game or download the ROM if the ethical issues don't bother you.
 It will enhance your game experience by ten times.
-Don't do this until you have learned how to play the game on the PC, though. :) The Top Dog honor is mostly for the SNES port, not this inferior PC version.
-Still, even the PC version is a fun and enjoyable gaming experience.
+Don't do this until you have learned how to play the game on the PC, though. :) The Top Dog honor is mostly for the ports, not this inferior PC version.
+Still, even this one is a fun and enjoyable gaming experience.
 Thumbs up!